ABERDEEN PESTICIDE DUMPS

 What Is the Current Site Status?

 The most recent Five Year Review was published by EPA HQs in 2018.
-The Protectiveness Status is - Protective.
+Currently the Aberdeen Pesticide Dump Site is protective of human health and the environment in the short-term.

 EPA divided the site, located in/and near Aberdeen, Moore County, North Carolina, into four ongoing operable units (OUs): OU1 and OU4, which address soil at all five areas; OU2, renamed as OU4; OU3, groundwater at the TS, F6 and FC Areas; and OU5, groundwater at the R211 Area, and groundwater, surface water and sediment at the MD Area.